-Stocks returns don’t look very impressive.
-Mean PnL is 2.6%, there is a stock that lost 87.5% of its value from the beginning of the year and 25% of stocks lost 9.1% or more (1st Quantile).
+Stock returns don’t look very impressive.
+Mean PnL is 2.6%.
+There is a stock that lost 87.5% of its value from the beginning of the year, and 25% of stocks lost 9.1% or more (1st Quantile).

-If we’re looking at SPY performance during this year it was pretty good, SPY grew 12.6%.
+If we’re looking at SPY’s performance during this year, it was pretty good, and SPY grew 12.6%.
 So the majority of these stocks underperformed SPY.
 So just investing in the market seems like a much better idea.

-But let’s go deeper and trying to investigate what is going on with these stocks daily, maybe there was a period when they performed better.
+But let’s go deeper and try to investigate what is going on with these stocks daily.
+Maybe there was a period when they performed better.